Yuri (Mexican singer)

-In 1985 she signed a contract with EMI music and recorded the album Yo te pido amor, with which she won a Grammy Award nomination.
-The singer placed on the radio throughout Latin America with the successes songs, "Yo te pido amor", "Déjala" and "Dame un beso".
-Months later, Yuri appeared in Playboy magazine, in a study conducted under the lens of Pompeo Posar.
-The magazine's sales skyrocketed, even though Yuri never appeared nude.
+In 1985, Yuri departed from GAMMA and got signed with EMI, released the album Yo te pido amor, which earned her a Grammy Award nomination.
+The singles "Yo te pido amor", "Déjala", and "Dame un beso" became radio hits across Latin America.
+That same year, she appeared in Playboy magazine in a photoshoot by Pompeo Posar.
+Although she did not pose nude, the issue achieved high sales.

-In 1986, Yuri released the album Un corazón herido.
-The singles released were "Es ella más que yo", "Hoy me he vuelto a enamorar" and "Un corazón herido".
-The following year she would participate for the last time in the OTI Festival with the songs "La locura de vivir".
-This is perhaps the biggest failure of her artistic career because she only obtained a vote of the jury and she was eliminated because her presentation is crossed of very bold.
+In 1986, she released Un corazón herido, which featured the singles "Es ella más que yo", "Hoy me he vuelto a enamorar" and "Un corazón herido".
+The following year, she competed for the last time in the OTI Festival with "La locura de vivir" but received only one jury vote and got eliminated.
+The performance was considered a controversial moment of her career, being described as too bold for the festival.

-In 1988 the successful album Aire was released.
-The singles "Cuando baja la marea", "Qué te pasa" and "Amores clandestinos", they manage to conquer the first places of popularity in the whole American continent.
-"Qué te pasa" got the record in Billboard Hot Latin Tracks as the song that was the longest in number one in the whole decade of the 1980s, position in which he would remain for 16 consecutive weeks, and for a total of 33 weeks in the list.
+In 1988, Yuri released Aire, one of her most successful albums.
+The singles "Cuando baja la marea", "Qué te pasa" and "Amores clandestinos" topped charts throughout Latin America.
+"Qué te pasa" set a record on Billboard Hot Latin Tracks as the longest-running number-one song of the 1980s, remaining at the top for 16 consecutive weeks and on the chart for a total of 33 weeks.